Last Updated January 27, 2026

 What is the small business success rate?

-The U.S. Bureau of Labor Statistics’ most recent data shows that 76.8% of small businesses made it to the 1-year mark, while 34.7% of small businesses make it to the 10-year mark.
+The U.S. Bureau of Labor Statistics’ most recent data shows that 77.9% of private sector businesses made it to the 1-year mark, while 34.7% of them made it to the 10-year mark.